tysonhunsberger-byte/ambiance/README.md

 # Ambiance

-Ambiance is a modular audio generation toolkit that blends procedural synthesis with launch hooks for native audio tools.
-Drop any executable into the workspace directory and the system exposes it through the UI and Python helpers while providing fallbacks for cross-platform development and CI.
+Ambiance is a modular audio generation toolkit that blends procedural synthesis with a plugin rack for native sound design tools.
+Drop VST, VST3, Audio Unit, or mc.svt devices into the workspace directory and the system exposes them inside the UI for lane-based routing, A/B comparisons, and lightweight session management.

 ## Features

 - **Composable audio engine** – Combine any number of sources and effects.
-- **External tool integration** – Executables placed in the workspace directory are discovered automatically and can be launched from the UI or Python helpers.
+- **Plugin rack integration** – Drop plugins into the workspace directory and assign them to streams with dedicated A/B lanes.
-- **In-app launcher** – Provide paths to third-party executables and run them from the External Apps Workbench, capturing stdout/stderr without leaving the UI.
+- **In-rack management** – Route plugins to stream lanes, copy workspace paths, and switch lanes instantly for comparative listening.
 - **Procedural audio sources** – Sine waves, noise beds, resonant instrument models, and formant-inspired vocal timbres.
 - **Signal processing effects** – Reverb, ping-pong delay, and low-pass filtering.